 Mississippi Mortgage Rates Quick Facts

-Mississippi is the land of blues, barbeque and beaches, and ideal for the outdoor adventurer.
+Mississippi, the land of blues, barbeque and beaches, is ideal for the outdoor adventurer.
 It’s fairly middle of the road for size and population.
-Mississippi rates have been a bit unpredictable, falling below, equal to or above the national average over the past 30 years.
-Recent rates for 2016 are higher than the average U.S. rates.
+Mississippi mortgage rates have been a bit unpredictable, falling below, equal to or above the national average over the past 30 years.
+Recent rates are higher than the U.S. average.

 Mississippi Historic Mortgage Rates*